Health and AI Lab

 About us

 We aim to improve human health, through the development of artificial intelligence methods.
 Most of these problems come back to the question of why things happen or how they change, so we focus on causal inference and time series data.
 We look at both clinical data as well as data generated outside of hospitals and aim to support both medical providers and patients in their decision making.
-Key application areas include stroke and diabetes.
-We are also working on devices that can automatically measure food intake, using body-worn sensors.
+Key application areas include stroke, diabetes, and nutrition.

 News